Kali Maa: The Great Dark Mother of Enchantment

 Before I established my own relationship with Kali, I had known two main Western versions of her.

-One was the Christian version, which basically presented goddess Kali as a blood-thirsty demon that uncivilized people had the misfortune of worshipping.
-The other version, the New Age Kali, wasn’t much different.
+One was the Christian version, which basically presented goddess Kali as a blood-thirsty demon whom uncivilized people had the misfortune of worshipping.

 From New Age Kali to the Black Madonna

-The New Age Kali was someone you could turn to, or “embody,” in order to channel anger.
 In this version, Kali is angry and destroys everything in her way.
 Consequently, you can use her when you feel disempowered and need to get your anger out.
-Some spiritual teachers suggested Kali for protection against scheming neighbors or abusive boyfriends, making her comically similar to a Catholic saint (albeit a destructive one).
+Fair enough.
+It’s important to connect with anger.

 Problem is, it’s quite difficult to establish a relationship with a caricature.
 I didn’t know Kali.

-I believe our archetypes of Divine Mother, and of the Divine Feminine in general, are quite distorted.
 This distortion is, incidentally, the reason why many women struggle with power and abundance.
-We have either Virgin Mary to look up to, pure and chaste and never touched by a man, or Lilith, the queen of the demons of hell.
+We have either Virgin Mary to look up to, pure and chaste and never touched by a man — or Lilith, the queen of all demons of hell.
 We can never be both, we can never be real.

 Remember all those fairy tales with an evil stepmother?
 The good mother is always dead or away, and the evil stepmother is trying to destroy a beautiful young girl.
 But it is the “evil” stepmother who initiates the girl into adulthood.